robmoore-i/robmoore-i.github.io/wiki/docs/writing/personal/year-summaries.md

 ### Bxg

-My gym in Singapore, Bxg, closed down after running for 23 years.
+The gym I've trained at for the past 5 years, Bxg, has closed down after running for 23 years.
 It was a wonderful place and we'll all miss it.
-The coaches, Joe and Joi, are retiring.
-A moving goodbye barbecue was held and attended by many people who called Bxg home over the years, some for decades.
-An exciting piece of good news is that my senior at the gym and the top fighter in Singapore in his weight class, Dejun, is opening a successor gym just down the road.
+The coaches, Joe and Joi, are retiring as coaches.
+A moving barbecue was held and attended by many people who called Bxg home over the years.
+Some have trained there for decades.
+The good news is that my senior at the gym and the top fighter in Singapore in his weight class, Dejun, is opening a successor gym just up the road.
 It will also be called Bxg, with the blessing of Joe and Joi.

 ---
 Created on 2025-12-27